IOTA-Ledger/blue-app-iota/README.md

 Another approach is to use our seed recovery tool which can be found here: https://github.com/IOTA-Ledger/recover-iota-seed-from-ledger-mnemonics.<br>
 **WARNING: Only use this tool in emergencies**, as exposing your seed defeats the primary purpose of the Ledger Nano S.

-#### How can i uninstall the app?

-In order to uninstall the app simply run the installation of the app again, and this time it will first prompt you remove the existing app.
-Once the existing app is removed, just end the process (Don’t approve re-installing it).

 ## Development